open-dovetail/demo/blockchain/docker/README.md

 # Build Blockchain Contract Using Prebuilt Docker Image

-For developers who is interested in quick startup with Dovetail applications without setting up local development environment, the following steps illustrates the build and test process by using prebuilt Docker images.
+For developers who are interested in quick startup with Dovetail applications without setting up local development environment, the following steps illustrate the build and test process by using prebuilt Docker images.

 ## Install Docker and Hyperledger Fabric test-network

 Follow the instructions of <https://docs.docker.com/get-docker/> to install Docker and docker compose.

-Install the following version of Hyperledger Fabric test-network in an empty open-dovetail folder:
+Install the following version of Hyperledger Fabric test-network in an empty `open-dovetail` folder:

 ```bash
 mkdir -p open-dovetail/hyperledger